ImtiazVision/AWS-Professionals-Guide-to-Google-Cloud-Fundamentals/GCP_Computing_Architechture.md

 Both Google and AWS employ regions to deliver Cloud services to clients.
 However, AWS has distinct regions and zones than Google Cloud.

 **Google Cloud**: Each area is made up of zones that are near to one another.
 Google provides multi-regional, global, and zonal services.
+It also employs zones to offer data center services, with at least three zones in each area.

 **AWS** : One region is made up of multiple Availability Zones that are near to each other.
+AWS provides high availability via the deployment of clusters and data centers known as availability zones.
+There will be at least two availability zones in each location.
 Most services are regional or zonal in nature, but Cloudfront is worldwide.